-US debt ceiling: Negotiators agree a deal in principle, reports say
+US debt ceiling: Negotiators agree a deal in principle, McCarthy says

 - Published

-The White House and the Republican party have agreed in principle to raise America's debt ceiling and avert a default, US media outlets report.
+The White House and the Republicans have agreed in principle to raise the US debt ceiling and avert a default, House Speaker Kevin McCarthy has said.

-No details of the deal - which is yet to be officially confirmed - have so far been released.
+The top Republican said the deal was "worthy of the American people", but that more work still needed to be done.

-Negotiators are working through the night on fine-tuning a bill, a source told CBS News, BBC's partner in the US.
+Any deal would need to be approved by a divided US Congress.

 The US Treasury earlier warned the country would run out of money to pay its bills on 5 June without a deal.